 ✅ Mood improvement

-Scientific research inspires optimism 🤩
+Scientific research is inspiring optimism 🤩

-Treatment of cancer using medical marijuana – side effects 😷
+Cancer treatment using medical marijuana – side effects 😷

 ❗️ Drowsiness